juno-v/Memory/README.md

 # Live Demo Website
 You can demo the application here: https://desolate-reaches-32477.herokuapp.com/#/home <br/>
-Username: juno
+Username: juno <br/>
 Password: juno
 <br/>
-*this live demo does not have Amazon Web Services image upload due to requiring integration of personal AWS accounts* <br/>
+- *the live demo (Heroku) does not have Amazon Web Services image upload due to requiring integration of personal AWS accounts*
-*this Github REPO contains the code necessary to do so in local development, scroll down to AWS section for further instructions* <br/>
+- *this Github REPO contains the code necessary to do so in local development, scroll down to AWS section for further instructions*

 # Built with
 React, Redux, Passport, HTML, CSS, PostrgreSQL, Node, Express, Material UI, Amazon Web Services S3 Buckets